 Cavities usually occur in the pits and crevices on the top of your teeth, in the hard-to-reach areas between your teeth, and at the gum line.
 Cavities leave your tooth susceptible to infection.
 A tooth infection is painful and can lead to lost teeth, gum disease, or bone infections that can be life-threatening.
 For your health and continued beautiful smile, visit your family dentist.

-Our dental specialists have years of experience helping patients from Yonkers and surrounding areas with fixing tiny to large hols.
+Our best rated dentists have years of experience helping patients from Yonkers and surrounding areas with fixing tiny to large hols.
 We offer absolutely painless approach to cavity hole treatment.
 Come visit our dentistry center whether you have a small hole in tooth or even if you are unsure.
 We can help!

 How Can a Dentist Tell If I Have a Cavity?